ibm-cloud-docs/logs-router/activity-tracker.md

 | Action                      | Description                                                                                  |
 |-----------------------------|----------------------------------------------------------------------------------------------|
 | `logs-router.event.send`    | This event is generated whenever the ingester receives a new connection request from an agent. |
-{: caption="Table 2.
-Actions that generate data events" caption-side="bottom"}
+{: caption="Actions that generate data events" caption-side="bottom"}

 ## Viewing events